Inside: Clear away the clutter with minimal effort. Here are the best ways to organize your home after the holidays.

 Post-holiday cleaning is the new spring cleaning.

 You’re already taking down holiday decorations, rearranging your kitchen or closet to make room for new items, and cleaning up after guests leave.
-What better time to organize your home?
+So, what better time to organize your home?

 1. Take down your holiday décor